Jaha Koo

 Haribo Kimchi, a hybrid performance combining text, music, video and robotics, embraces South Korean cuisine as part of an investigation into cultural assimilation, together with its conflicts and paradoxes.
 It enables Jaha Koo to ask questions first raised in his Hamartia trilogy.

 With its floating aromas of a steamy simmering soup, the crisp, precise sound of a knife quickly slicing onions, and the sizzling of mushrooms on a hot-plate, Haribo Kimchi sets the scene of a pojangmacha, a typical street-food stall found across the streets of South Korea, and landmark for night owls of all kinds.
-Those we meet here fit into a particular profile: a YouTuber, an eel, a toad and a rice cooker.
+Those we meet here fit into a particular profile: an eel, a snail and a gummy bear.
 They become our guides on a culinary journey, in which food culture is assimilated to a language, thereby revealing the structure of a society.
-By means of absurd and touching anecdotes, they recount the diaspora of kimchi culture, the tradition of fermenting vegetables of which Korea is so proud, but also cannibalism during the great famine, the bitter pain of racism and the deep umami taste of home.
+By means of absurd and touching anecdotes, they recount the diaspora of kimchi culture, the tradition of fermenting vegetables of which Korea is so proud, but also the shame of trying to blend in, the bitter pain of unadulterated racism and the deep umami taste of home.
 In this unique show, South Korean director and composer Jaha Koo plays with all of the audience's senses, and profoundly alters our perception of food.